wingolab/wingolab.github.io/people.md

 ## **Alumni**

+### Huige Jiang, B.S.
+Huige Jiang graduated from Georgia Tech with a B.S. in Biomedical Engineering and is currently pursuing a MSPH degree in Biostatistics.
+She started working in the Wingo lab in May 2019.
+Her current project is to simulate TMT proteomics data and test the performance of 2 quality control pipelines.

 ### Melissa Armendariz, B.S.
 Ms. Armendariz Ms. Armendariz graduated from Virginia Tech with a B.S. in Biochemistry and a minor in Chemistry and Psychology.
 She was a research coordinator for the Wingo lab from 2016-2019.
 She left to work for a private company in Georgia.